 When comparing the distribution of multipurpose industrial robots in various countries, the robot stock, expressed in the total number of units, can sometimes be a misleading measure.
 In order to take into account the differences in the size of the manufacturing industry in various countries, it is preferable to use a measure of robot density.
 One such measure of robot density is the number of multipurpose industrial robots per 10,000 persons employed in manufacturing industry or in the automotive industry or in the "general industry" (which is all industries excluding the automotive industry).

 The considerable high rate of automation of the automotive industry compared to all other sectors is demonstrated in the evaluation of the number of industrial robots in operation per 10,000 employees in automotive industry and in all other industries.
-Japan has by far the highest robot density in the automotive industry.
-1,562 industrial robots are installed per 10,000 persons employed in the automotive industry, and 219 are installed in all other industries.
-The robot density of the automotive industry declined to 1,137 units in 2012 in France .
-In Germany 1,133 robots per 10,000 employees were installed in the automotive industry in 2012.
-In all other German industries the robot density continued to increase to 147 units, which is significant compared to the other countries.
-Only Japan and the Republic of Korea had a higher robot density rate, 219 and 302 units respectively.
-In both countries, these higher rates are mainly due to robot installations in the electronics industry.
-The comparatively high rate in Germany is due to a more diversified distribution of industrial robots in all industries, especially the metal, the chemical, and the food industries, as well as in the electronics industry.
+In 2013, like in previous years, Japan had by far the highest robot density in the automotive industry.
+1,520 industrial robots were installed per 10,000 employees in the automotive industry versus 214 robots in all the other industries.
+In Germany 1,140 robots per 10,000 employees were installed in the automotive industry in 2013.
+The robot density, the employment rate in the German automotive sector, as well as the operational stock, continuously increased between 2010 and 2013.
+Furthermore, in all other German industries the robot density continued to increase to 154 units, which is significant compared to the other countries.

 In China, the huge amount of robot investments in the recent years resulted in a substantial increase in the robot density of the automotive industry.
-Between 2006 and 2012, it was up from 51 to 213 robots per 10,000 employees.
-All other sectors also increased the number of robot installations, but the robot density rate was only about 11 robots per 10,000 employees.
+Between 2006 and 2013, the number of installations steadily increased from 51 to 281 robots per 10,000 employees.
+All other sectors also increased the number of robot installations, but the robot density rate was only about 14 robots per 10,000 employees in 2013.
 The potential for robot installations in this market is still tremendous.

 The overall conclusion indicates that in almost all the surveyed countries, the potential for robot installations in the non-automotive industries is still tremendous, but it is also considerably high in the automotive industry among the emerging markets and in some traditional markets as well.
 This is mostly due to the necessary modernization and retooling that is needed in these markets.

-From 2014 to 2016, robot installations are estimated to increase by 6% on average per year (CAGR): about 4% in the Americas and in Europe, and about 8% in Asia/Australia.
+From 2015 to 2017, robot installations are estimated to increase by 12% on average per year (CAGR): about 6% in the Americas as well as in Europe, and about 16% in Asia/Australia.
 The trend towards automation continues to increase the volume of robot installations.
-But, the rate of increase in robot sales will be more moderate.
-The robotics industry is looking into a bright future:
+Industry 4.0, linking the real-life factory with virtual reality, will play an increasingly important role in global manufacturing.
+The robotics industry is looking into a bright future.
+Consider the following facts:

 - Global competition requires modernisation of production facilities.